Shredded Carrot Citrus Salad, an easy grated carrot salad tossed in a simple homemade citrus mustard dressing. Simple, tasty, and versatile!

 - 1 tablespoon ground mustard

-- 1 tablespoon honey
+- 1 tablespoon maple syrup, or other sweetener

 - Pinch of salt and pepper

 Serving Size:1 serving